DReGuerra/molecular_dynamics_workshop/README.md

 Description: \
 This is repository contains an introduction to molecular dynamics (MD) simulations using [PACKMOL](http://leandro.iqm.unicamp.br/m3g/packmol/examples.shtml), [Moltemplate](https://www.moltemplate.org/), and [LAMMPS](https://www.lammps.org/).
 I have tried to demonstrate a workflow for simulating a simple system.
 This workflow can be modified and extented as desired for your project.
 The system molecule coordinates are defined in `1_packmol`, and the PACKMOL software is used to populate a simulation box.
 Next, the system's data file is generated with Moltemplate in `2_moltemplate`.
 Finally, the LAMMPS simulation is conducted in `3_lammps`.
 This tree structure is designed to contain the workflow, segregate files used/produced by different software packages, and ultimately to organize our project space.
 The bash script `run.sh` executes the workflow.

+Below you will see a list of the contents of the repository.
+The markdown file `main.md` will be the hub where all information regaring this molecular dynamics workshop is found.
+So, let's continue this over [there](https://github.com/DReGuerra/molecular_dynamics_workshop/blob/main/main.md)!

 ---
 ## Core Contents
 1. `1_packmol/` $\rightarrow$ files associated with PACKMOL